 Other Services include: Use of address for benefits and letters, Emergency SWEP Winter night shelter Nov-Mar, Agency Forum

-The Vine Centre exists to help change the lives of the most disadvantaged members of our community in North East Hampshire.
+The Vine Centre exists to serve the local community.
 Motivated by a profound desire to provide purposeful services to ease poverty, we provide daily care and offer a range of potentially life-changing opportunities to homeless and vulnerable adults, many of whom have complex multiple needs.
-We offer twenty frontline services, delivered Monday to Friday through our Journey Programme, addressing both the immediate physical and mental needs of our clients as well as a number of their longer term needs.
+We offer sixteen front line services, delivered Monday to Friday through our Journey Programme, addressing both the immediate physical and mental needs of our clients as well as a number of their longer term needs.

 Starting as a soup Kitchen in 1988 The Vine Centre became a registered charity in 2003.
 The charity recognised it was necessary to make a gradual transition to a community service provider and facilitator.
 At that time, it was realised that clients needed pro-active intervention to help them access the services of agencies and professional support to face their daily challenges and barriers.